 5. How does this fit into the U.S.-China trade war?

 The U.S. actions against ZTE began before the latest trade tensions, but they later became central to the discussions.
-Trump and Ross have criticized China for its trade practices and the U.S. is threatening tariffs on $150 billion in Chinese imports for alleged violations of intellectual property rights, while Beijing vowed to retaliate on everything from American soybeans to planes.
+Trump and Ross have criticized China for its trade practices and the U.S. is threatening tariffs on billions of dollars worth of Chinese imports for alleged violations of intellectual property rights, while Beijing vowed to retaliate on everything from American soybeans to planes.
 China has myriad ways to affect American businesses, from overseeing manufacturers that produce for U.S. customers to weighing regulatory decisions on mergers and acquisitions.
-While Chinese regulators are said to have approved Qualcomm’s proposed purchase of NXP Semiconductors NV, a formal announcement hasn’t been made.
+One deal that may have been held up by U.S.-China tensions was Qualcomm’s purchase of NXP Semiconductors NV, which required approval from the world’s biggest consumer of chips.